CBroemse/SimilaritYWriter20/README.md

                         output [String]        choose a case of the catalouge

-   If we choose another A that strives to add the known mathematical matrix algebra to the syntactical side with the operators: '0', '=' and the the result of that matrix to the conceptual side. an example which is:  Experiment 3
+   If we choose another A that strives to add the known mathematical matrix algebra to the syntactical side with the operators: '0', '=' and the result of that matrix to the conceptual side one example is:
+ Experiment 3
 'quirky example': (ptc6 5) (ptc6 25) (ptc6 150)...
               ... (ptc6 100) (ptc6 125) (ptc6 50)
-with double pv2 pv5
+with doubled length of pv2 pv5

                        progVar1 = "0*x + y + 0*z = 3"
                        progVar2 = "0*x + y + 0*z = 33*x + 0 + 0*z = 6"